-Before- and After-School: 69 children ages 4 to 11 will benefit from before- and after-school child care.
+Before and After School: More than 225 children from nine schools will benefit from before- and after-school child care.
 Your gift enables parents to maintain gainful employment while their kids enjoy daily academic assistance, nutritious snacks, physical exercise and character-enhancing activities.
-We anticipate that three out of four children
+Y Camp provides outdoor adventures throughout the summer.

 FOR HEALTHY LIVING

 LIVESTRONG® at the YMCA: Thirty cancer survivors will participate in this free 12-week program in 2013 to reclaim their health and well-being following cancer treatment.